djleedke/tweetry-dish/README.md

 ```
 python scheduler.py
 ```
 It's default is to finalize the tweet at 12:00am UTC each day but you can easily change this in scheduler.py if you'd like.
+The quote will not automatically change on it's own unless the scheduler is active nor will it tweet anything.
+If you'd like to manually change the quote, use the `flask create_new_tweetry` command to do so.

 ### Commands